Your Guide to Health Insurance Coverage in Canada

 Basic Health Insurance Coverage

-Basic health insurance coverage includes essential healthcare services like doctor visits, hospital stays, and emergency care.
-It covers fundamental medical needs, ensuring you can access necessary treatments without paying for these services.
+Basic health insurance coverage will typically include your fundamental medical needs, ensuring you can access necessary treatments without paying for these services.

 Comprehensive Health Insurance Coverage

 Comprehensive health insurance coverage offers a broader range of services than primary coverage.
-In addition to covering essential healthcare services, it typically includes prescription drugs, dental care, vision care, and sometimes even alternative therapies like physiotherapy and chiropractic care.
+In addition to covering essential healthcare services, it typically includes prescription drugs, dental care, and vision care, with larger coverage amounts.

 This type of coverage provides more extensive protection, helping to manage a wide array of healthcare needs and reducing out-of-pocket expenses.